featherbear/presonus-studiolive-api/PACKET.md

 |6-23|???|
 |24->?|Console Model*|

-*Console Model: Used to identify the icon in [UC Surface]
+*The first "StudioLLive 24R" is used to identify the icon in [UC Surface].
+The second instance appears to be some sort of friendly name

 > When a client (Universal Control, etc) receives this broadcast, it will attempt to communicate with the console